Teens learn CPR from a video game – does it work?

 Summary

-This study tested whether a serious video game could teach teenagers basic life support (CPR) as effectively as a traditional class.
-117 high school students aged 15-17 were split into two groups: one played the Lifesaver video game, the other had a lecture and hands-on practice.
-Their CPR knowledge and skills were tested right after training, then again at 1 month and 6 months.
-The goal was to see if the video game approach was a good alternative for teaching these life-saving skills.
+This study tested whether a serious video game called Lifesaver could teach CPR to teenagers as effectively as a traditional instructor-led class.
+117 high school students in Turkey were randomly assigned to either play the game or attend a standard CPR lesson.
+Researchers measured their CPR knowledge and skills right after training, and again at 1 month and 6 months, to see which method worked better and how long the learning lasted.

 Disclaimer